luongphambao/nyc-taxi-feature-store/README.md

 ### Airflow
   You can see `airflow/README.MD` for details guide (setup,srcipts,...)
 ### Streamming Processing
-+ You can see `stream_processing/README.MD` for details guide (setup,srcipts,...)
+ You can see `stream_processing/README.MD` for details guide (setup,srcipts,...)
 ### Batch processing

-+Pyspark helps efficiently handle big data, speeding up data reading and writing, and processing much faster as data grows.
++ Pyspark helps efficiently handle big data, speeding up data reading and writing, and processing much faster as data grows.

-+In this problem, we leverage Pyspark to transform and store data into a data warehouse, as well as quickly validate data.
++ In this problem, we leverage Pyspark to transform and store data into a data warehouse, as well as quickly validate data.
 #### How to guide

 + ``` python pyspark/batch_processing.py  #loading data from PostgreSQL```